LOD-GEOSS/databus-snippets/README.md

   - The `group-metadata`: This is only documentation for the group, no file information is included here.
 An example can be seen in `databus_api_examples/group_docu.jsonld`.
   - The actual `DataID`: This tells the Databus the necessary metadata to publish on the databus.
 An example for this can be seen in `databus_api_examples/dataid_example.jsonld`.

 The following table axplains the purpose and restrictions of the key in the JSON-LD file.
-It is based on the keys used in the examples in `databus_api_examples`.
+It is based on the keys used in the examples in `databus_api_examples`. **NOTE**: The restrictions in this table are are currently more strict then the actual live tests (e.g. a group is with underscores would work), but this may change in the future and being a bit more strict then necessary is usually better.

 | Level | JSON key | Description | Restrictions |
 --- | --- | --- | ---